 “The Police was rude to us.
 I told them, I want asylum, I want asylum, but the police denied and did jokes with us when we asked for asylum.
 They told us sleep on the ground and we beat you if you wake up.
 Please brother I want asylum, but the police said no, no. After, the police gave us paper and told us to sign it, but we did not want this.
 But one Nigerian got beaten because he did not want to sign this paper.
 And when I supposed to sign that paper, I wrote on the paper that I want asyl in Slovenia.
 And I did not have an option and had to sign that paper”.

-After that, the interviewee was locked in a cell at the police station for 6 hours without any water or food.
+After that, the respondent was locked in a cell at the police station for 6 hours without any water or food.
 When he realized that he was denied asylum in Slovenia and was going to be deported back to Bosnia, he found a razor and attempted to commit suicide by cutting his left arm.
 A police officer found him lying on the ground, bleeding, but did not provide any help.
 After ten minutes, another person came to treat his open wounds.
 The police’s only comment about the whole incident was:

 “Why did you cut your hands?
 Cut your neck and kill yourself”